Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Results

 On the same day we also obtained measurements using rotated two-aperture SRI as described by \cite{PhysRevAccelBeams.19.122801}.
 This method has previously been shown to be reliable and uses a different fitting procedure to obtain the beam sizes.
 Those measurements were obtained with 3\,ms integration time (in order to achieve similar SNR with less overall light throughput), and so we compare them against the analysis of the five-aperture interferometry in Table~\ref{table:comparison}.
 As for the 5 apertures, the two-aperture SRI measurements employed 30 consecutive frames in each of four rotated positions of the mask.
 These rotated positions are required to perform the full 2D characterization in this method.

 Table~\ref{table:comparison} also shows the expected results for horizontal and vertical beam size and the tilt angle at the synchrotron radiation extraction point obtained using Linear Optics from Closed Orbits (LOCO, \cite{SAFRANEK199727}).
 LOCO is a tool to measure and correct the orbit of a circular accelerator.
-It takes into account several measurements of the machine, such as current in magnets, and models them to estimate the expected beam behavior.
-The obtained result is not necessarily exact but indicative, since it is impossible to parameterize all the instrumentation.
+It takes into account several measurements of the machine, such as current in magnets and BPM readings, and models them to estimate the expected beam behavior.
+The obtained result is not necessarily exact but indicative. {We also list the beam size inferred from the emittance values measured by the two X-ray pinholes at ALBA~\cite{UI:IBIC22}, and the expected Twiss parameters at the source size of the NRA experiment. }

-Table~\ref{table:comparison} shows consistency within the errors between the 5-hole and 2-hole beam size measurements.
+Table~\ref{table:comparison} shows consistency within the errors between the 5-hole, 2-hole and pinhole beam size measurements.
 The SRI measurements are also within 4\% to 20\% of the LOCO modeling, depending on parameter.
-We also list the X-ray pinhole measurements, which are consistent within the errors with the SRI values, although the X-ray measurement is made at a different location in the system and hence a direct comparison may not be warranted.